 Persepolis

 Persepolis, also known as Parseh, is a mirror of the ancient history and culture of Iran, which was commissioned by Darius the Great in 518 BC. with an area of about 125,000 square meters, as one of the architectural masterpieces of the world, Persepolis is in fact the peak of elegance and creativity of Iranian art in using the culture of different nations such as Egyptians, Babylonians, Greeks, Medes and Armenians.
-Darius’s purpose in building this building was to build a capital in his empire that was unparalleled, and for this purpose, he chose the vast plain of Marvdasht with its ancient historical background.
+Darius’s purpose in building this complex was to build a capital in his empire that was unparalleled, and for this purpose, he chose the vast plain of Marvdasht with its ancient historical background.
+In 330 BCE, during the reign of Darius III, Alexander the Great plundered the city and burned the palaces.

 the ancient city of Parseh Persepolis Ruins, Marvdasht, Iran